 Inspiration and demystification are the goals of this session.
 You should come.

-We a planning three panels on the following topics:
+We are planning three panels on the following topics:

 Panel 1: The founder journey

 Panel 2: What works and what doesn’t and who can help

 Caroline Piché, Association for the Development and Innovation of Chemistry in Quebec